Do you know your ultraviolet blacklight UVA from your germicidal UVC?

 - Scorpion detection!

-When using BLB lamps with UV varnishes or paints, check the manufacturer’s guidelines on the correct lighting needed to activate their product.
+When using BLB lamps with ultra violet varnishes or paints, check the manufacturer’s guidelines on the correct lighting needed to activate their product.

-While BLB bulbs are not hazardous to your health in the same way that germicidal UVC bulbs are, they should always be handled with care.
-Wear gloves when handling them to avoid contaminating the bulb, and ensure they are disposed of safely.
+While BLB light bulbs are not hazardous to your health in the same way that germicidal UVC light bulbs are, they should always be handled with care.
+Wear gloves when handling them to avoid contaminating the light bulb, and ensure they are disposed of safely.
 Avoid long exposure where possible.

-See here for some more advice on the safe handling and disposal of lightbulbs.
+See our guide for some more advice on the safe handling and disposal of light bulbs.

-Blacklight lamps are not to be confused with the blacklight blue type described above.
+Blacklight lamps are not to be confused with the black light blue type described above.
 While they still fall into the same UVA bracket on the ultraviolet spectrum, the slightly shorter wavelengths (between 350-370nm) result in very different effects.
-Common uses for these bulbs include:
+Common uses for these light bulbs include: